Laboratory Hazardous Waste Management and Disposal Manual

 e) Liquid Scintillation Counters

 - Liquid scintillation counters may have a radioactive source incorporated in the counter.
 The requirements for disposal of gas chromatograph units apply.
 If a liquid scintillation counter is to be sent for disposal, the Senior Radiation Safety Officer must be notified in writing to arrange for the deletion of the counter from the associated Permit.
-EHS will arrange for the removal of the source from the laboratory.
+EPS will arrange for the removal of the source from the laboratory.

 f) Radioactive Material Containing a Hazardous Chemical or Biological Agent